About UC San Diego

 More than fifty years ago, the founders of the University of California, San Diego had one criterion for the campus: it must be distinctive.
 Since then, UC San Diego has achieved the extraordinary in teaching, research, and public service.

 UC San Diego is a student-centered, research-focused, service-oriented public institution that provides opportunity for all.
 Recognized as one of the top fifteen research universities worldwide, a culture of collaboration sparks discoveries that advance society and drive economic impact.
 Our students are committed to public service.
-For the fourth consecutive year, UC San Diego has been ranked first in the nation based on research, civic engagement, and social mobility.
+For the fifth consecutive year, UC San Diego has been ranked first in the nation based on research, civic engagement, and social mobility.
 We are one campus with multiple pillars of excellence, a top ten public university that is transforming lives, shaping new disciplines, and advancing the frontiers of knowledge.

 Sixteen Nobel laureates have taught on campus.
 Other stellar faculty members have been awarded the National Medal of Science, Fields Medals, Pulitzer Prizes, MacArthur Fellowships, and many other honors, including a Tony Award and an Academy Award.

 UC San Diego’s rich academic portfolio includes six undergraduate colleges, five academic divisions, and four graduate and professional schools.
 The university’s award-winning scholars are experts at the forefront of their fields with an impressive track record for achieving scientific, medical, and technological breakthroughs.